jana-pocuch/Performing-Robots/midtermProject/journal.md

 This tool provides a lot potential for trying out different ideas and seeing how they present visually in an instant (as opposed to tediously coding any brianstormed idea you had.

-However, because the exported code uses delays (which causes problems to rest of the code), I decided to go for a different idea using the Adafruit Neomatrix library, which enable you to input flowing test.
+However, because the exported code uses delays (which causes problems to the rest of the code), I decided to go for a different idea using the Adafruit Neomatrix library, which enables you to input flowing test.
 I played with the function that distorts the text (NEO_MATRIX_ZIGZAG) and I spelled out the words "Searching" and "Give up" in two sequnces.

 In terms of physical construction problems, I struggled with fixating the neopixel in a 90 degreee angle, but blue tack and a piece of cardboard turned out to be the most reliable solution.
 <p> <img src="https://user-images.githubusercontent.com/89770035/137632800-a732de64-5a7b-4156-abf3-c5021874dcd7.JPG" width="30%" height="30%"> </p>